tmandal/CarND-Behavioral-Cloning-P3/writeup.md

 * Dropout layer with 50% dropout probability
 * Final fully connected layer to output steering angle

-Each of 5 convolution layers and 3 fully connected layers use relu activation to add non-linearity to the model.
+Each of 5 convolution layers and 3 fully connected layers uses relu activation to add non-linearity to the model.

 The configurations for each network layer are described in below table.